 The AppMap data specification aims to capture detailed information of runtime code execution, data snapshots and application metadata.
 This specification is being developed by AppLand and its contributors to create a standard data format for analyzing, visualizing, and optimizing application architecture.
 The working specification is available at https://github.com/applandinc/appmap.

 The AppMap recording client enables an application to dynamically record and emit AppMap files.
 Use the AppMap files you’ve captured to generate insightful visualizations and analytics of the behavior and architecture of your code.
-Clients are currently available for Java and Ruby.
+Clients are currently available for Python, Ruby, and Java.

 Analysis and visualization